GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 ### Her Expression

 That quiet "I told you so" smile.
 Soft exhale.
 Eyes flicking briefly to the sticky note then back to you.
-Someone mapped their 100 RPS app to the wrong mission tier again.
+She's not auditing you — she's thinking out loud.
+With you.
+The corrections land as observations, not verdicts.
+Pressly's competence is never in the room.

 ### Her Gestures

 - **Right hand — four fingers** — reads ×4 queries per request
 - **Left hand — two fingers** — writes ×2 (1 pre-check read + 1 write tx)

 Both hands up simultaneously.
 You see the multipliers at a glance before she says a word.
+She's not pointing at Pressly.
+She's just showing you something she noticed.

 ### Her Glance